uchile-robotics-forks/darknet_ros/README.md

 ### Set CUDA paths

-If you try to compile now the next error will raise:
+If you try to compile now, the next error will raise:

     /usr/bin/ld: cannot find -lcudart